Exact Bayesian inference for diffusion driven Cox processes

-Another possible reparametrisation regards the Poisson processes $\Xi_{i}$.
-Basically, some models may induce a high correlation between the parameters indexing the diffusion and the PP's $\Xi_{i}$. \citet{sermai} proposes a noncentred parametrisation to reduce that dependence that, instead of simulating a Poisson process with rate $r_{ij}(\theta)$ on $[0,t]\times[0,1]$, simulates a Poisson process with rate 1 on $[0,t]\times[0,\infty)$.
-This strategy works because we only need to unveil the points for which the second coordinate falls below $r_{ij}(\theta)$.
-This leads to the following full conditional distribution for $\theta$: \begin{theorem} \end{theorem} \begin{thma} Combines the proof of Theorem \ref{maintheo} and that of Theorem 3 from \citet{sermai}. \end{thma} The practical computational difference compared to the original algorithm is that, when proposing a move from $\theta$ to $\theta^*$, one needs to simulate potential extra PP points if $r_{ij}(\theta^*)>r_{ij}(\theta)$ \citep[see][Section 4.1]{sermai}.
-The double well pontential process is a typical example in which the noncentred parametrisation leads to significant improvement, so this was applied to the cdf-DW examples presented in Sections \ref{secsim1} and \ref{secapp}.
+Another possible reparametrization regards the Poisson processes $\Xi_{i,j}$.
+Basically, some models may induce a high correlation between the parameters indexing the diffusion and the $\Xi_{i,j}$'s. \citet{sermai} proposes a noncentered parametrization to reduce that dependence that, instead of simulating a Poisson process with rate $r_{i,j}(\theta)$ on $[0,t]\times[0,1]$, simulates a Poisson process with rate 1 on $[0,t]\times[0,\infty)$.
+This strategy works because we only need to unveil the points for which the second coordinate falls below $r_{i,j}(\theta)$.
+This leads to the following full conditional distribution for $\theta$: \begin{theorem} \end{theorem} \begin{thma} Combines the proof of our Theorem \ref{maintheo} and that of Theorem 3 from \citet{sermai}. \end{thma} The practical computational difference between this algorithm and the original one is that, when proposing a move from $\theta$ to $\theta^*$, one needs to simulate potential extra points from $\Xi_{i,j}$ if $r_{i,j}(\theta^*)>r_{i,j}(\theta)$ \citep[see][Section 4.1]{sermai}.
+The double-well potential process is a typical example in which the noncentered parametrization leads to significant improvement, so this was applied to the cdf-DW examples presented in Sections \ref{secsim1} and \ref{secapp}.